halloverden/symfony-route-deprecation-bundle/README.md

 ## Usage

-You can deprecate a route in any route definition (annotation, yaml, xml, php, what have you) by passing three `options`:
+You can deprecate a route in any route definition (annotation, yaml, xml, php, what have you) by passing three values to the `defaults` option:

 - `_deprecated_since` is a date value `(dd-mm-yyyy)` that defines the moment in which a route becomes deprecated.
 If the current date is equal or greater than the value of since, the header `Deprecation` will be set on the response, like so:
  `Deprecation: date="Wed, 01 Jan 2020 00:00:00 GMT"`.